bc-marine-canvas/bc-marine-canvas/content/covers/winter-covers.md

   alt: A boat on the hard with a winter cover
 ---

-On the surface, shrink wrap might seem like the most cost effective way to protect your boat for the winter season.
-Shrink wrap seems less expensive until you start thinking about shrink wrap as an annual cost.
-Often, a canvas cover will pay for itself within five years, and last for many years to come.
+Winter covers are a cost-effective alternative to shrink wrap.
+Despite the initial cost, a canvas winter cover will pay for itself in about five years, and last for many years to come.

 <!--more-->

-## Benefits of a canvas winter cover
+## Benefits of a winter cover

-In addition to the potential cost savings, a canvas cover has other benefits that make it an attractive alternative to plastic shrink wrap:
+In addition to the cost savings, a canvas cover:

-- Canvas covers provide easier physical access than shrink wrap
+- Provides easier physical access than shrink wrap
-- You can put on and take off your winter cover by yourself
+- Can be put on and taken off by yourself
-- Canvas covers are reusable and don't generate waste each year
+- Is reusable and doesn't generate waste each year
-- Canvas won't trap moisture and prevents mold and mildew
+- Won't trap moisture and prevents mold and mildew